derollins/playNano/docs/analysis.rst

   stored result keys) under ``stack.provenance['analysis']``.
 - If ``log_to`` is provided to programmatic runs or the CLI, a **sanitised JSON** summary is written (arrays and complex objects are summarised for JSON friendliness).
+- Some analysis modules have requirements such as being proceeded by cirtain other analysis modules, i.e. tracking modules require the detections of particles prior to tracking in order to have particles to track.

 Available analysis modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^